port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 ## GitOps

-Port's GitLab app also provides GitOps capabilities, refer to the [GitOps](./gitops/gitops.md) page to learn more.
+Port's GitLab integration also provides GitOps capabilities, refer to the [GitOps](./gitops/gitops.md) page to learn more.

 ## Advanced